lucianolasala/Ornithodoros_ticks_ENM/O_turicata/Calibration_area/README.md

-# Calibration area (M) consist of ecoregions in area of interest (i.e., Argentina) where O. turicata
-# has been recorded
+Calibration area (M) consist of ecoregions in area of interest (i.e., Argentina) where O. turicata has been recorded

-# Load required packages
+Load required packages

-## Installing the package devtools

 ```r
 rm(list=ls(all=TRUE))